No Stitch/Self Sealing Cataract Surgery

 - Eliminates the need for an eye patch.

-The majority of cataract surgery procedures performed by Milwaukee Eye Care surgeons are done at a state-of-the-art out-patient eye surgery center.
-The nursing staff at the Eye Surgery and Laser Center of WI specializes in eye surgery.
+Cataract surgery procedures performed by Milwaukee Eye Care surgeons are done at a state-of-the-art out-patient eye surgery centers.
+The nursing staff at both Eye Surgery and Laser Center of WI and Envision Surgery Center specialize in eye surgery.
 When general anesthesia is required, it is administered by anesthesiologists.